Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 ## Issue

-Service Fabric clusters using Certificate Common Name and Issuer thumbprint 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4 may become unresponsive or have state 'Upgrade Service Unreachable'.
+For certificates issued by Digicert intermediate 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4, when chains are built on Windows, the chain may be built with the new Digicert intermediate, 626d44e704d1ceabe3bf0d53397464ac8080142c, which shares a public key with 1fb8.
+Impacted clusters may become unresponsive and may show state as 'Upgrade Service Unreachable' as some SF components are unable to authenticate to each other.

 ## Affects

 This issue affects any cluster version that has the following configuration:

-- Certificate Common Name instead of thumbprint
+- Windows-based
+- Using X509 Certificates declared by common name and issuer pinning
-- Certificate issued from Digicert
+- Cluster certificate is issued by 1fb8
-- Certificate Issuer Thumbprint configured with only: 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4
+- Pinned-issuer list includes 1fb8 but does not include 626d

 ## Symptoms

-- One or mode cluster nodes appear down/unhealthy
+- One or more cluster nodes appear down/unhealthy
 - Cluster is unreachable, whether from the Azure portal or directly (SFX/other clients)
 - Event logs show errors similar to: "authorization failure: CertificateNotMatched"